 Since retiring from a career in IT at the end of 2016, my wife Yvonne and I have been traveling as much as we can stand.
 I love to write about it.
 We intend to enjoy every minute of the time we have, wherever we go and whatever we’re doing.
 And you can enjoy it with us, just by reading my blog!

-When I write, I try to share my experience of being in a place rather than just what it looked like and what we did.
-Traveling can be so much more than “doing” a destination when we take the time to talk to people, sit for a cup of tea, and try to look under the surface of a place to learn a bit about what’s hidden from the rush of sightseeing and selfies.
+When I write, I usually try to share my experience of being in a place rather than just what it looked like and what we did.
+Traveling can be so much more than “doing” a destination when we take the time to talk to people, sit for a cup of coffee or tea, and try to look under the surface of a place to learn a bit about what’s hidden from the rush of sightseeing and selfies.
 I hope that you feel like you’re there with us if you can’t go yourself, and that you come away with a better sense of what’s possible if you do go.

 I’ve done a number of pieces for Journey Beyond Travel, a fantastic Morocco tour company which also has a fantastic blog, ranked the #1 Morocco blog by FeedSpot!
 The link will take you to a list of my articles.

 “Sunday,” a poem I wrote back in 1992 about the death of my first wife, was featured by the wonderful writing-and-arts oriented travel organizers Deep Travel Workshops.